Airtel Payments Bank: Services

 Airtel Payments Bank has 155 million users and serves them through its digital platform and a retail-based distribution network.
 The Bank has built a network of over 500,000 neighborhood banking points.

 Digital payments

 In September 2017, Airtel Payments Bank launched UPI enabled digital payments to facilitate secure digital payments.
 Customers need to link their bank accounts on BHIM before they can make UPI payments.
 For UPI-based payments and transfers, customers are not required to furnish their bank details to enable transactions.

-Airtel Money is a digital wallet by Airtel Payment Bank that allows users to make payments using "Airtel Thanks App" or USSD.
+Airtel Payment Bank allows users to make payments using "Airtel Thanks App" or USSD.

 FASTag

 Airtel Payments Bank launched the issuance of FASTag in November 2019, offline and online.

 Airtel Safe Pay

 In 2021, The Bank launched ‘Airtel Safe Pay’ that provides an additional layer of payment validation compared to the industry norm of two-factor authentication.

 Insurance and pension

 In July 2019, Airtel Payments Bank partnered with Bharti AXA General Insurance.
 Airtel Payments Bank and Bharti Axa Life Insurance have started to provide the government's insurance plan Pradhan Mantri Jeevan Jyoti Bima Yojana in August 2018.
 In 2019, Airtel Payments Bank started offering Atal Pension Yojana (a Government of India initiative) through its platform.